fukuda-lab/siuru/README.md

 parameters.

 The sample command below assumes that we have the following:
-1. data for anomaly detection similarly as for training
+1. data for anomaly detection as described above,
-2. built the C++ feature extractor using CMake under `</project/root>/cmake-build-debug`
+2. built the C++ feature extractor using CMake under `</project/root>/cmake-build-debug`,
-3. trained and stored the model under `</project/root>/models/example-flow-based-rf/flow-based-rf-train.pickle` (see previous section)
+3. trained and stored the model under `</project/root>/models/example-flow-based-rf/flow-based-rf-train.pickle` (see previous section),
-4. configured InfluxDB as seen below, including the generated token
+4. configured InfluxDB as seen below, including the generated token.

 ```bash
 cd code